ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-10-22-most-influential-companies-on-github.md

 {% endhighlight %}
 </div>

-<p>To calculate the most influential companies we calculate the number of repositories multiplied by the number of stars received.<p>
 <p>Google is the most influential company on Github, followed up by Facebook, Microsoft, Apache and Mozilla.
 Although not in the top, we included Amazon and Apple to see how the other two big tech companies are doing:</p>

 <div class="show-the-codes"><p>Show the code</p></div>